wheatgenetics/owwc/admixture/readme.md

 ## Pre-requisites

 ### Jellyfish
-Install [Jellyfish](https://github.com/gmarcais/Jellyfish) with Python binding.
+Install [Jellyfish](https://github.com/gmarcais/Jellyfish) version 2.2.6 or above with Python binding.

 ### Python 3 and above

 The following Python modules are required:

-* `Biopython`: to parse assembly file
+* `Biopython` (tested with v1.72 and v1.77): to parse assembly file

 ## Description